-The most common advice I give new authors interested in how to write memoir is to peek inside memoirist and writing professor Beth Kephart’s Handling the Truth: On the Writing of Memoir.
-You don’t even even have to get the book, (although I wish you would).
+The most common advice I give authors interested in writing memoir is to peek inside memoirist and writing professor Beth Kephart’s Handling the Truth: On the Writing of Memoir.
+You don’t even even have to get the book (although I wish you would).
 Use Amazon’s Look Inside feature (on a computer) or download the free sample (mobile devices), and read the publicly available section from Part One called “Memoir Is Not.”

-If what you’ve written or would like to write resembles any of the characterizations of memoir from Kephart’s list, while writing it has undoubtedly been powerful and personally rewarding for you, you’ve not created a commercially salable memoir.
+If what you’ve written (or would like to write) resembles anything from Kephart’s list, while the writing experience was probably both powerful and personally rewarding, you’ve not created a commercially salable memoir.

 Memoir is a challenging market to break into, whether you hope to be traditionally published or plan to self-publish.
 It’s common for first-time writers to find their memoir won’t sell.
 It’s a brutal nut to crack.
 How brutal?
 Brutal.
-(And it hasn’t changed since that article was published.)
+And nothing has changed since that article was published in 2010.

-If you’ve already written what you hoped would become a memoir but are having second thoughts about its viability, publishing industry expert Jane Friedman offers excellent advice on what to do if your memoir has a problem.
+If you’ve already written what you’d hoped would become a memoir but are now having second thoughts about its viability, publishing industry expert Jane Friedman offers excellent advice on what to do if your memoir has a problem.